-This is a programme of integrated theoretical and clinical studies which is dependant on the completion of 1,000 clinical hours across levels 4, 5 and 6 of the programme.
-This requirement enables the new graduate to demonstrate that they have met the Standards of Proficiency necessary for registration with the Health Professions Council (HPC) – the UK regulator for the Health Professions.
-The programme was rated ‘excellent’ by the Higher Education Funding Council (Wales) – the highest rating the Funding Council can award
+This is a programme of integrated theoretical and clinical studies, which is dependant on the completion of 1,000 clinical hours across levels 4, 5 and 6 of the programme.
+This requirement enables the new graduate to demonstrate that they have met the Standards of Proficiency necessary for registration with the Health and Care Professions Council (HCPC) – the UK regulator for the Health Professions.

-This is a course of integrated theoretical and clinical studies through which you will, upon graduation, become eligible for registration with the Health Professions Council (HPC) - the UK regulator for the Health Professions.
+This is a course of integrated theoretical and clinical studies through which you will, upon graduation, become eligible for registration with the Health and Care Professions Council (HCPC) - the UK regulator for the Health Professions.

 - Podiatric Medicine 1

 - Musculoskeletal Studies 2

 - Professional Development 2

 - Podiatric Medicine 3